-Bisham CofE School is an inclusive school where each child’s views are valued and respected.
+Bisham CofE Academy is an inclusive school where each child’s views are valued and respected.

 Children are encouraged to form their views either verbally or non-verbally using appropriate methods to suit communication needs.
 They have a right to receive and make known information, to express an opinion and have that opinion taken into account.
 Whenever appropriate, children’s opinions and views will be sought and they will be encouraged to take an active part in decision making, especially as part of their reviews.

 Children’s views are gathered in a variety of ways:

 The school has been partially adapted to accommodate children with a physical disability.